Community Calendar — Jan. 11-Feb. 25

 Saturday Jan.
 23

 A nature program about eagles on the Mississippi River, sponsored by Hannibal Parks & Recreation, will be led by nature interpreter Gale Rublee.
-The event will take place from 11 a.m. to noon at Kiwanis Park near the riverfront.
-More information is available by emailing mlrichards@hannibal-mo.gov.
+The event will take place from 1 p.m. to 2 p.m. at Kiwanis Park near the riverfront.
+Registration and more information is available by emailing mlrichards@hannibal-mo.gov.

 Saturday, Jan.
 30